pbs/pycaption/README.md

 PyCaps Format:
 ------------------

-The different Readers will return the captions in Closed Caption Generic format.
+The different Readers will return the captions in Closed Caption Generic (CCG) format.
-The Writers will be expecting captions in Closed Caption Generic format as well.
+The Writers will be expecting captions in CCG format as well.

-Closed Caption Generic format:
+CCG format:

     {
         "captions": {